“Self-published books are crap!”

 This fantasy series combines the whimsical humour of Terry Pratchett and the magical inventiveness of J.K.Rowling, with a tolerant kindliness all its own.
 You won’t find any flame-haired heroines or smouldering heroes here, but you will find piratical ape ladies, shape-shifting aristocrats bent on financial malfeasance, and middle-aged magicians with a taste for adventure.
 The writing is excellent; you find yourself remembering the inhabitants of Thomson’s Wild long after they’ve forgotten you.

-You can buy it here.
+You can buy the first book, Into the Wild here.

 Death Magnanimous, by Michael Martin